 Check out the vid below to get a feel for what the wood looks like

 I’ve had the privilege to hold a guitar made out of this wood.
 I can tell you there is no other wood like it.
 Nothing compares.

-The trees’ descendants can still be found growing around the Pacific Rim, and are protected by law.
-These ancient trees, however, are only found in the bogs of northern New Zealand, and the land is returned to its natural habitat once the trees have been reclaimed.
+This trees Descendants can still be found today growing around the Pacific Rim and are protected by law.
+The Ancient Kauri, however, can only be found in the bogs of Northern New Zealand. and the land is returned to its natural habitat once the trees have been reclaimed.
 This is the world’s oldest workable wood, and it’s environmentally friendly as well.

-In order for Kauri wood to achieve its full beauty, it must be hand-sanded to 2000 grit or higher.
-By contrast, most other woods available from Artisan Dice are only sanded to 600 grit.
-Not only is this wood expensive to get, but it takes considerable effort to work with the wood as well.
+In order for Kauri wood to achieve its full beauty, it must be hand-sanded with 200-0 grit or higher.
+By contrast, most other woods available are only sanded by 600 grit.
+Not only is this wood expensive to get, but it takes considerable effort to work with as well.

 Please note: We no longer offer the Kauri wooden box.
 Your dice will ship with our standard steel tin or cedar box.